 Year of Identification: 1973

-Morphology: HAV is a small, non enveloped virus, 27nm(nanometer) in diameter, cubical in shape and contains single stranded RNA.
+Morphology: HAV (Homeopathy Treatment for Hepatitis A) is a small, non enveloped virus, 27nm(nanometer) in diameter, cubical in shape and contains single stranded RNA.

 HAV occurs throughout the world and is endemic in countries with substandard hygiene and sanitation.
 Children are more commonly affected but severity increases with age.
 In India about 90% of children are serologically positive by 10 years of age.
 When the sanitation and hygiene is improved, the morbidity increases.